-As you near the top of Philliswood Down look out for the memorial to a German pilot who was shot down and died here, on the very first day of the Battle of Britain on 13 August 1940.
+As you near the top of Philliswood Down look out for the memorial to a German pilot who was shot down and died here on Eagle Day, 13th August 1940, the very first day of the Germans' offensive to destroy the Royal Air Force, that was part of the Battle of Britain.

-Just beyond and a sharp left turn takes us past the The Devil's Jumps, the best example of a Bronze Age barrow formation in Sussex.
+Just beyond and a sharp left turn takes you past the The Devil's Jumps, the best example of a Bronze Age barrow formation in Sussex.

-According to Wikipedia, "The Devil's Jumps are a group of five large bell barrows situated on the South Downs 1.2 kilometres (0.75 mi) southeast of Treyford in the county of West Sussex in southern England.
-The Devil's Jumps site is listed as a Scheduled Ancient Monument and as a Local Nature Reserve.
-Most barrows along the South Downs have been damaged by agriculture and treasure hunters but the Devil's Jumps are considered to be the best preserved Bronze Age barrow group in Sussex.
-The barrows are laid out in a line running approximately southeast to north-west.
+According to Wikipedia, "The Devil's Jumps are a group of five large bell barrows.
+The Devil's Jumps site is listed as a Scheduled Ancient

+Monument and as a Local Nature Reserve.
+Most barrows along the South Downs have been damaged by agriculture and treasure hunters but the Devil's Jumps are considered to be the best-preserved Bronze Age barrow group in Sussex.
+The barrows are laid out in a line running approximately south-east to north-west.
 The five barrows vary in diameter from 26 to 34 metres (85 to 112 ft) and stand up to 4.8 metres (16 ft) high.
 Two smaller barrows were situated close to the five main mounds.
 Traces remain of a sixth barrow.
-The Devil's Jumps have been dated to the Bronze Age and they are believed to be between three and four thousand years old.
+The Devil's Jumps have been dated to the

+Bronze Age and they are believed to be between three and four thousand years old.
 The Devil's Jumps were explored in the 19th century, when bones were found in two of the mounds, although some of the barrows contained no cremated remains at all.
 The main line of five barrows is aligned with sunset on Midsummer Day"